IOTechSystems/xrt-examples/AzureSphere/docs/ethernetip-example.md

 ### pool.json (Optional)

-- If you find with many schedules set that the application crashes, please edit the [pool.json](../config/pool.json) file and set maxjobs to a lower number and reduce threads to 1.
+- If many scheduels have been set it will be a good idea to edit the [pool.json](../config/pool.json) file and set maxjobs to a lower number and reduce threads to 1 to avoid crashes and memoy issues.

 ## Building The Application